mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: To describe exactly what is causing a situation or problem; to be exactly right about something Example:"You hit the nail on the head when you said the project failed due to poor communication."

+ 16. "Under the weather"

+    Meaning: Feeling ill or sick; not feeling well Example :"I'm feeling a bit under the weather today, so I'm staying home from work."